PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/tornado/14/answer-0-1-2(1).md

         if IOLoop.current(instance=False) is None:
             self.make_current()
     elif make_current:
-        if IOLoop.current(instance=False) is not None: # Change this line raise RuntimeError("current IOLoop already exists")
+        if IOLoop.current(instance=False) is not None:  # code fixed on this line raise RuntimeError("current IOLoop already exists")
         self.make_current()
 ```

-This fix reverses the conditions for raising the runtime error.
-Now, when `make_current` is `True`, the method will raise a runtime error if there is already an existing current IOLoop.
-This should resolve the test error, as it now allows multiple IOLoop instances with `make_current=True` to coexist without conflicting each other.
+In the fixed patch, `if IOLoop.current(instance=False) is not None:` is used to check if there is an existing instance when `make_current` is `True`.
+If an instance already exists, it raises a `RuntimeError` because another instance is trying to be made as current which conflicts with the existing instance.
+By this code fix, the test error "RuntimeError: current IOLoop already exists" wouldn't be triggered improperly as before.